fleetdm/fleet/docs/01-Using-Fleet/04-Adding-hosts.md

 `fleetctl package` can be used to create an osquery installer for macOS (**.pkg**), Windows (**.msi**), and Linux systems (**.deb** or **.rpm**).

-The following command would create an installable `.pkg` file for macOS, located in the folder where you the command is run.
+The following command would create an installable `.pkg` file for macOS, located in the folder where the command is run.

 ```sh
 fleetctl package --type pkg --fleet-url=[YOUR FLEET URL] --enroll-secret=[YOUR ENROLLMENT SECRET]